AmbroseT/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk panels](figure/panels.png)

-The plot shows interesting similarities in the plot shape of ```Weekend``` compared to the ```Weekday```.
-We can see the differences in the size of the shape between the two.
+The plot shows interesting similarities in the plot shape of ```Weekend``` compared to ```Weekday```.
+We can see differences in the size of the shape between the two.
 This seems to indicate that the subject is performing similar activities during the weekends and the weekdays, except not in the same frequency.
 At the start of the time period, there were almost no observations recorded, including the zero (o)values we substituted for NA's.

 ## Conclusion